-Figure 13.
-Distorted leaf and shoot development caused by Potato leafhopper feeding.
-Photo: D. Gadoury. ing damage once the leafhoppers are removed.
+Potato leafhopper is a sporadic pest, although it can be serious in some places and some years.
+We currently do not have good estimates for an economic threshold.
+We do know that shoots will recover from feeding damage once the leafhoppers are removed.
 Several insecticides are registered for its control in grapes including Sevin, Danitol, Leverage, Assail, Admire Pro, Actara (not for use on Long Island), and Applaud (not for use on Long Island).
 Note that products containing imidacloprid are considered restricted use pesticides in NY (not PA).
 Potato leafhopper is fairly mobile and it may require several treatments over the season as new infestations occur.

+Grape Phylloxera

-Grape Phylloxera Grape phylloxera is an aphid-like insect with a complex life-cycle that causes galls on either leaves or roots (roots or leaves).
+Grape phylloxera is an aphid-like insect with a complex life-cycle that causes galls on either leaves or roots.
 There is a wide range in susceptibility of grape varieties to both gall types.
 Leaf galls are in the shape of pouches or invaginations and can contain several adults and hundreds of eggs or immature stages (Fig. 14).
 Leaf-galls first appear at low densities on the third or fourth leaf, probably originating from overwintered eggs on canes.
 The crawlers from these first generation galls disperse out to shoot tips and initiate more galls around the end of June or beginning of July.
 These second generation galls tend to be more noticeable.
 At high densities, leaf galls can cause reduced photosynthesis.
 Labrusca-type grapes and vinifera grapes tend to get few if any leaf galls.
-Some hybrid grapes, such as Baco Noir, Seyval, and Aurora, can become heavilyinfested with leaf galls.
-Root galls are swellings on the root, sometimes showing a hook shape where the phylloxera feed at the
+Some hybrid grapes, such as Baco Noir, Seyval, and Aurora, can become heavily infested with leaf galls.